-Understand The Need to Go Reusable – Create a Better World With Us!
+Understand The Need to Go Reusable

-Plastic bags are destructive throughout the world.
+Why are reusable bags so much better than one-time use plastic bags?
+One-time use plastic bags are destructive throughout the world.
 These non-biodegradable bags are responsible for unsightly litter, flooding, the degradation of soil, creating an unnecessary expense for businesses, wasting petroleum which is a non-renewable resource and causing the deaths of hundreds of thousands of animals a year.

 - It is estimated that 500 billion to 1 trillion plastic bags are consumed each year worldwide – this works out to over 1 million bags per minute.